 - Cut the peeled and pitted mangoes into small cubes.
 Boil the mango cubes till fully soft.
 Drain and set aside.

 - Heat the oil in a deep pot and add half a teaspoon of cumin seeds and dry red chillies.
-Once they become flavorful, add the ginger paste and turmeric powder.
+Once they become flavorful, add the ginger paste, turmeric powder & red chili powder.
 Saute for a minute.

 - Add the boiled mangoes, salt and sugar.
 Stir to mix well and then add the water.
 Bring the water to boil on high heat.